pydoit/doit/doc/dependencies.rst

 It is common situation to use task information such as *targets*, *dependencies*, or *changed* in its own actions.
 Note: Dependencies are only *file-dependencies*.

-For *cmd-action* you can use the notations of python keyword substituion on strings.
-THe string will contain all values separated by a space (" ").
+For *cmd-action* you can use the notations of python keyword substitution on strings.
+The string will contain all values separated by a space (" ").

 For *python-action* create a parameter in the function `doit` will take care of passing the value when the function is called.
 The values are passed as list of strings.